Rediscover Killarney in Autumn

 So what can you expect on your Autumn break in Killarney?

 As the large double doors slide open, you’ll be greeted by the warmth of one of many roaring open fires.
 Members of The Killarney Park team, instantly make you feel at ease and you know that your downtime has just begun.
 As you explore your new home from home, hang up the car keys if you wish.
 The Killarney Park is so perfectly situated in the heart of the town and adjacent to the National Park, that there really is no need to get back behind the wheel at all.

-A quick stroll around the town is ideal, for a bit of fresh air after your drive, followed by a relaxed dinner in The Garden Bar, again enjoying the warmth of the fires and the beautiful flavours of Kerry’s local ingredients.
+A quick stroll around the town is ideal, for a bit of fresh air after your drive, followed by a relaxed dinner in The Peregrine. again enjoying the warmth of the fires and the beautiful flavours of Kerry’s local ingredients.

 Leisurely breakfasts, lake-side walks in the park, early morning swims (in the heated pool) and possibly a few hours set aside for some revitalising spa treatments are all perfect ways to give your body the chance it needs to re-set.
 The Library is a quiet oasis for those wanting to curl up and read a good book while anyone wishing to venture further afield can enjoy coastal day trips, Dingle Peninsula, the Ring of Kerry, wide open beaches and Ireland’s highest mountain range.

 The beauty of rediscovering Killarney during Autumn is that everything moves at a slower more leisurely pace.
 Easy-going chats with the barman, long and lazy dinners at the fireside, wider availability to partake in local activities with shorter notice times required are all added reasons to enjoy Killarney in the Autumn.

 This package includes Two Night’s Accommodation and Breakfast with one Evening Meal in The Peregrine.

 - Breakfast each morning

 - Dinner one evening in The Peregrine (for two adults)